Nondiscrimination by the Numbers: Polling Data & Statistics

-A majority of gay and transgender people – 52 percent – live in states that don’t offer any explicit non-discrimination protections in employment, housing, and public accommodations.
+A majority of LGBTQ people – 52 percent – live in states that don’t offer any explicit nondiscrimination protections in employment, housing, and public accommodations.
 But discrimination happens every single day, and a majority of Americans overwhelmingly support comprehensive non-discrimination protections.
 (Click here to download a PDF version of this resource)

 Who Experiences Discrimination?

-- Gay and transgender people experience discrimination each and every day.
+- LGBTQ people experience discrimination each and every day.
 A 2015 study found that 63 percent of gay and transgender Americans have experienced some form of discrimination.

 - The numbers are even more troubling for the transgender community – 90 percent of whom have faced discrimination or harassment or hid who they were to avoid discrimination or harassment at work according to research from the National LGBTQ Task Fore and the National Center for Transgender Equality

-- In all, 64 percent of gay and transgender Americans cite discrimination as a major problem in our country.
+- In all, 64 percent of LGBTQ Americans cite discrimination as a major problem in our country.

-- Nearly all studies that examine LGBT discrimination find that bias and profiling make people of color, transgender people, youth, and older adults more vulnerable to discrimination.
+- Nearly all studies that examine LGBTQ discrimination find that bias and profiling make people of color, transgender people, youth, and older adults more vulnerable to discrimination.

 From Coast to Coast, Americans Support Comprehensive Federal Protections